-This page covers the infamous race of deadly monsters who're feared the most throughout the Perception Range for their unrelenting villainy.
+A race of deadly creatures who are widely feared throughout the Perception Range for their unrelenting brutality.

 - Dolphin: HELLO FREMB.

 Shortly after they'd read through the storybook on the Parliament's origins, Fern and Maggie both fell fast asleep.
 Fern then proceeded to have a series of dreams about "many things [she'd] seen and some things that [she] hasn't."
 Culminating in one particularly frightful monster that definitely fell into the latter category.
 A monster that addressed her as "Fremb".
 It wouldn't be all that long before it began appearing in the waking world... and Fern eventually found out there were more.

 - Always Chaotic Evil: If it's a dolphin and it has Mr. Jonathan Wojcik as its creator, it's every bit as fiendish, unholy, twisted and indiscriminately bloodthirsty as any Deadite from the Evil Dead franchise.
 No exceptions.

 - Animalistic Abomination: Dolphins are analogous to demons in this webcomic's universe.

 - Author Appeal: Inverted completely.
 Bogleech has never had anything nice to say about either the Delphinidae or Phocoenidae families, and he's a guy who'll defend cockroaches, spiders and parasitic maggots to the very end as misunderstood creatures.note

 - Call a Smeerp a "Rabbit": These monstrosities are called "dolphins" even if they can resemble a Eldritch Abomination more than their grey-zone counterparts.